celinehohzm/intron_pos_conserve/README.md

   - the subgroup in the tree that best fits that intron gain

 ## What counts as an intron gain event?
+- Non-conserved in a minimum of 10% of all examined orthologous species.
+- We allotted "intron conservation scores" to each topology clusters following the criteria of maximized intron preservation and minimized non-conservation
+- Subgroup with highest intron conservation score is chosen as the timeline where the intron was first gained.

 ## Methods: